LOLITSHARK/Respect-List/README.md

 Vaziak - Makes decent clients, can be a dick sometimes but hes a pretty chill guy.
 Proud member of the Artemis Leaking Mafia.
 7.5/10

+Johannes - Makes Karhu, a pretty decent anticheat overall but what makes it a banger anticheat is the 3.05 reach detection and it's 10euro.
+9.5/10

 Elevated - Insane anticheat developer helps anyone that needs help, and even gives ideas towards how to make checks.
 All around a nice guy..
 9 3/4 floors/10

 Mexify - Is annoying but is chill and a nice kid all around, likes to help out with shitting on random things even tho he knows nothing abt them.
 6.9/10